Skip to main content

 Step 1: Who Do We Notify?

 Some alerts resolve themselves quickly.
-If this is common, consider adding a short delay before the first escalation step so transient issues don’t immediately page responders.
+If this is common, consider adding a short Wait period at the top of your Escalation Path set up before the first escalation step so transient issues don’t immediately page responders.

 This step defines who is initially responsible for responding when an alert is triggered.
 Rootly supports notifying: